 High humidity is also beneficial.

-While adaptable, rajah palm can be temperamental due to a high sensitivity to change.
+While adaptable, the rajah palm can be temperamental due to its high sensitivity to change.
 The best soils are rich, loamy, moist soils with low acidity.

 Transplanting should generally be avoided, although it can be done with some care.
 Ensure the new container has good soil and fertilizer.

-Add some root hormone and organic compost to help encourage root growth.
-Finally, you’ll want to soak the plant prior to transplanting and follow up by watering 2 to 3 times daily for the first 3 to 4 weeks afterwards.
+Add some root hormones and organic compost to help encourage root growth.
+Finally, you’ll want to soak the plant before transplanting and follow up by watering 2 to 3 times daily for the first 3 to 4 weeks afterward.

 Grooming And Maintenance